jenkinsci/kubernetes-credentials-provider-plugin/docs/README.md

 ### Updating credentials

-Credentials are updated by updating the backing Secret in Kubernetes.
+Credentials are updated automatically when changes are made to the Kubernetes secret.

 ### Deleting credentials

-Credentials are deleted by deleting the backing Secret from Kubernetes.
+Credentials are deleted automatically when the secret is deleted from Kubernetes.

 ### Viewing credentials